runspired/rfcs/text/0000-ember-data-collections.md

 ## Drawbacks

-Deprecation Churn.
+#### An End to Lazy Record Materialization

+#### An End to promise-proxies

+#### Perceived Churn

+The primary drawback to this RFC is perceived "deprecation churn".
+We must make a clear case for why this presents a better future, and how it fits into the comprehensive for ember-data's future.

-Deprecate-able store methods:
+Deprecate-able methods:

  - `store.findAll`
  - `store.query`

-Potentially deprecate-able store methods (once follow up RFCs have landed for aligning single-resources and relationships with the `Document` and `Collection` API)

- - `store.findByIds`
- - `store.findMany`
- - `store.findHasMany`
- - `store.find`
- - `store.findBelongsTo`
- - `store.findRecord`
+ - `Adapter.findAll`
- - `store.queryRecord`
+ - `Adapter.query`
- - `store.filter` (moved to addon, we should finish off this method, svelte!)

- Intimate classes we would remove or be closer to removing (some may need hang around for the deprecation lifecycle or for other RFCs to land)
+Deprecate-able intimate classes:

  - `RecordArray`
  - `AdapterPopulatedRecordArray`
  - `FilteredRecordArray`
  - `PromiseArray`
  - `RecordArrayManager`

 Internally, `CollectionManager` would replace `RecordArrayManager` to fulfill new requirements.

-Instead of `RecordArray` we would ideally just use arrays; however, questions regarding lazy-materialization must be answered first.
+Closer to being deprecate-able methods (once follow up RFCs have landed for aligning single-resources and relationships with the `Document` and `Collection` API)

+ - `store.findByIds`
+ - `store.findMany`
+ - `store.findHasMany`
+ - `Adapter.findByIds`
+ - `Adapter.findMany`
+ - `Adapter.findHasMany`
+ - `store.find`
+ - `store.filter` (already moved to addon and asserted, we should finish off removing this method, svelte!)

-#### JSON-API
+#### JSON-API hesitation

 Not everyone wants to learn json-api, and while it makes sense internally to ember-data aligning public APIs to mirror it's structure could encounter some resistance.
 That said,